-LITR 307 Madness in Literature
+LITR 307 Madness in Literature 3 s.h.

 This course will examine how literary texts from the Romantic through to the present era represent madness in ways that both reflect and help construct discourse about important social and political issues of their times.
 It will also explore releveant literary criticism and theory that engages with issues of madness.
+(LA)

-Prerequisites: COMP 200, and LITR 150, and 6 s.h. of 200-level ENGL coursework.
+Prerequisites: COMP 200, LITR 150, and 6 s.h. of 200-level ENGL coursework or permission of instructor.